jopo86/onyx/README.md

 The intuitive and well-structured codebase makes it simpler than ever to code games, apps, or any graphical interface using a language as complex as C++.

-Now I will say that I am not very experienced and this library is by no means perfect.
+Now I will say that I am just a high school student and this library is by no means perfect.
 It is meant for making small graphics-related projects much easier.
 If you want to make a crazy game, look elsewhere.

 Feel free to email jopo86dev@gmail.com with any questions!